JuneKelly/OpenInNeovim.spoon/README.md

 # => 07048977-9...
 ```

-### 4. Configure OpenInNeovim, in Hammerspoon Config
+### 4. Configure OpenInNeovim, in Hammerspoon config

 Add the following to `~/.hammerspoon/init.lua`: